- What is Beard Balm?

 Those are the key male hormones (androgens) necessary for beard growth.In fact, without DHT or testosterone, you cannot physically grow a beard.

-While there are natural oils and fatty acids that have a positive impact on your facial hair growing hormones, there’s also quite a few of them that suppress – sometimes significantly – testosterone & DHT levels.
+While there are natural oils and fatty acids that have a positive impact on your facial hair growth hormones, there’s also quite a few of them that suppress – sometimes significantly – testosterone & DHT levels.

 Good beard balm ingredients to look for: